Aram-Jimenez/transformer_project/README.md

 ## Approach
 This project builds on prior research while emphasizing simplicity and practicality.
-Using state-of-the-art Transformer models, we explored three approaches:
+Using state-of-the-art Transformer models, I explored three approaches:
 1. **Baseline Model**:
    - Fine-tuned a pre-trained BERT model using only the statement text.
    - Established a reference point for further improvements.